cwilby/nextcloud-workflow-media-converter/README.md

 # Nextcloud Media Converter app

-This app allows you automatically convert media with FFmpeg in a couple of useful ways:
+This app allows you to automatically convert media using FFmpeg in a couple of different ways:

 1. Automatically via [Workflows](https://nextcloud.com/workflow/) to convert files as soon as they are created.
 2. Manually via conversion batches.